vkjammala-arista/SONiC/doc/port_fec_flr/port_fec_flr.md

 ## 3 Architecture Design

-There are no changes in the current Sonic Architecture.
+There are no changes to the current SONiC Architecture.

 ## 4 High-Level Design

  * SWSS changes:
    + port_rates.lua

-      Enhance to collect and compute the FLR on each port at the same port state collection interval.
+      Enhance to collect and compute the FEC FLR on each port at the same port state collection interval.
 It is currently at 1 second.

-     - Access the counter_db for counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES, and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0.
+     - Access the COUNTER_DB for counters for SAI_PORT_STAT_IF_IN_FEC_NOT_CORRECTABLE_FRAMES, SAI_PORT_STAT_IF_IN_FEC_CORRECTABLE_FRAMES, and SAI_PORT_STAT_IF_IN_FEC_CODEWORD_ERRORS_S0.
      - Store the computed FEC FLR and previous redis counter values back to the redis DB.

  * Utilities Common changes:

    + portstat.py:

-     The portstat command with -f , which representing the cli "show interfaces counters fec-stats" will be enhanced to add two new columns, OBSERVED_FEC_FLR and PREDICTED_FEC_FLR.
+     The portstat command with -f, which representing the cli "show interfaces counters fec-stats" will be enhanced to add two new columns, OBSERVED_FEC_FLR and PREDICTED_FEC_FLR.

 ### 4.1 Assumptions